dsc-courses/dsc10-2025-su/syllabus.md

 just the last week.
 Projects also give you a chance to explore a dataset in-depth, which can be a lot of fun!

-Project tests are like homework tests – the provided tests only check if your answers have the correct format, not if they are correct.
+Project autograder tests are like homework autograder tests – the provided tests only check if your answers have the correct format, not if they are correct.
 You'll only be able to see your score on the project after the deadline, once all projects are submitted and the hidden correctness tests have been run.